MarcusBilo/strategy-sort/README.md

 - Uses the analysis to optimize the execution of merges

 StrategySort
-- Uses analysis to decide which fundamentally different sorting algorithm to execute
+- Uses analysis to decide which sorting algorithm to execute

 Instead of optimizing a single algorithm, StrategySort treats sorting as a problem of strategy selection.